10th [EAST] TENNESSEE VOLUNTEER CAVALRY

 Levi and Harriet would live out their years in Seattle.
 The Bird address for many of those years (1892 - 1910) was Ward 2.

 Harriet died on 4/6/05 in Seattle.
 Details pertaining to her passing are not available.
 Interestingly, she was not buried in Seattle, but northeast of there in the Bothell I.O.O.F.
 (Pioneer) Cemetery located in Bothell King County, Washington.
-Son Arthur was living in Bothell at the time, so he likely arranged the interment.
-Arthur would later be buried there, too.
-More on Bothell, shortly.
+Her eldest daughter Margaret Bird Crumly lived in the Bothell/Woodinville area at the time, and her husband Alfred Crumly served in the early 1900's as pastor of the Bothell and Woodinville Methodist churches.

 By 1920 widower Levi Bird had his fireman son, Clyde, living with him.
 Where that 1920 residence was located is not denoted.

 Levi died in Seattle on 11/1/24.
 At passing he was aged 88 years, 8 months and 16 days.
 The cause, which had come upon him a year earlier, was myocarditis (heart problems).

 The location of his passing was noted as 1211 1/2 Main Street, Seattle.
 This was undoubtable the address for he and Clyde who notified city authorities of his father's death.

 * In later years “Maggie” would become the second Mrs. Alfred Crumly.
 During the American Civil War Crumly served in Co.
 "H" 10th Iowa Infantry.
 The Crumlys moved to the Puget Sound region of the Pacific Northwest sometime prior to 1892.
 Both are buried in the Bothell I.O.O.F.
 (Pioneer) Cemetery located in Bothell King County, WA.